 Before going into journalism Jake received a BA in Philosophy, Politics, and Economics from the University of Oxford and an MA in Newspaper Journalism from City, University of London where he specialised in humanitarian reporting and the post-war reconstruction of Kosovo.

-Abhinaya is experienced in digital communications, partnerships, and project management.
-She has previously worked in the higher education sector and in a range of non-profits focusing on education, children's welfare, and women's rights.
+Abhinaya has previously worked in the higher education sector and in a range of non-profits focusing on education, children's welfare, and women's rights.

-She holds an MSc in Media, Communication and Development with a focus on digital inequalities from the London School of Economics and Political Science.
+She holds an MSc in media and development studies from the London School of Economics and Political Science and a BEng in Computer Science and Engineering from India.

-Erlend is our Digital Communications Manager, working to grow our impact across our online channels.
+Erlend leads our Digital Communications team, driving supporter growth and amplifying our impact across online platforms.

 We're supported by an excellent team of five volunteers at any one time.
 Our volunteers bring a diverse skill set to our team including legal, cybersecurity, human rights, and research expertise.
 Whilst our volunteers support our investigations and campaigns, we offer a fast-track experience of working with a dynamic campaign organisation.